watermelontools/watermelon-vscode/README.md

 Check out [Contributing.md](https://github.com/watermelontools/wm-extension/blob/dev/CONTRIBUTING.md) and be aware of the [Code of Conduct](https://github.com/watermelontools/wm-extension/blob/dev/CODE_OF_CONDUCT.md)!

 We're an early stage project, therefore we still have the luxury to coordinate via short chats with our contributors.
 If you're interested in contributing, please join our Discord server https://discord.com/invite/W5mrAxUeWb

+## Analytics

+We track users to improve our application.